-Not every person who wants to hire a foreign domestic helper is able to do so.
+Not every person who wants to hire a foreign domestic helper is able to do so, there are some legal requirements.
 The Immigration Department will only issue a domestic helper visa if the employer is a Hong Kong resident, that is in possession of a Hong Kong ID Card, and has a monthly household income of more than HK$15,000.
 In case the monthly income is lower, the employer of the domestic helper will have to provide evidence that he or she has assets of at least HK$180,000.
 If the monthly household income suddenly becomes less than HK$15,000, the Immigration Department must be notified and the domestic helper may have to be terminated.

 Domestic helper eligibility

 The foreign domestic helper visa scheme in Hong Kong does not apply to Chinese Residents of the Mainland, Macao and Taiwan as well as nationals of Afghanistan, Cuba, Laos, Korea (Democratic People’s Republic of), Nepal and Vietnam.
 The Hong Kong Immigration does not set a minimum age or gender limitation for foreign domestic helpers.
 However, their home countries have their own requirements for nationals who want to work abroad as a domestic helper.
 For example, a Filipino citizen must be at least 23 years old when applying to work as an overseas worker.